tomryder44/Grasp-and-Lift-EEG-Detection/README.md

 ![subj2_roc](images/subj2_roc.png)

 ## Discussion
-- **Artifact removal**: Using ICA to remove eyeblink artifacts lowers the AUROC across all algorithms.
-This is unexpected, given that a more cautious approach was taken with ICA to remove only eyeblink artifacts, given thir distinctive appearance, to prevent misidentification of artifacts and lose useful information.
-One possible reason is that eye activity actually contains useful class-discriminant information e.g. where the subject is looking.
-Subject-variability -
+- **Artifact removal**: Using ICA for artifact removal lowers the AUROC across all algorithms.
+For these results, only eyeblink artifacts were removed to prevent artifact misidentification and loss of useful information.
+One possible explanation is that the activity in the independent source containing blink artifacts contains useful, event-discriminant information.
+The artifacts are removed by setting the source to zero, but perhaps a thresholding technique is required to just remove the large spikes.
 - **Signal filtering**: Filtering the signals into the seperate brain rhythms improves performance for the longer windows of 1 and 2 seconds, but not for the windows of 0.25 and 0.5 seconds.
-One potential explanation for this is that
+One potential explanation for this is that the quality of the PSD estimate improves with longer windows, resulting in more useful features.
 - **Window length**: Window lengths of 0.25, 0.5 and 1 second all perform well.
 A window length of 2 seconds results in a significant drop in performance, with all the algorithms using a window length of 2 at the bottom of the table.
-This makes sense,
+A logical explanation for this is that data from 2 seconds before a GAL event contains no/little useful information.
 - **Dimensionality reduction with PCA**: Algorithms using PCA see a decrease in AUROC, perhaps expected given the inherent loss of information.
 However, the reduction in number of features and in turn training time is significant.
-Furthermore, the use of PCA appears to work better when combined with a filter bank approach, in which many more features are created.
+It can be seen PCA reduces dimensionality more than L1 regularisation.
 - **Regularisation**: Algorithms using L2 regularisation perform better than their L1 counterpart.
-This could be because L1 regularisation prioritises a sparse solution, completely zeroing out coefficients.
-In contrast, L2 regularisation will shrink the coefficients of less useful features, but the features are still used, perhaps boosting performance slightly.
-Training time is increased with L1 regularisation, .
-It can be seen L1 regularisation does not reduce dimensionality as much as PCA, and there is no clear best feature selection technique.
+L1 regularisation prioritises a sparse solution, completely zeroing out coefficients.
+In contrast, L2 regularisation will shrink the coefficients of less useful features, but the features are still used, perhaps resulting in a slightly better AUROC.

 #### Future Work:
 - General:
   - Use best algorithm on Kaggle test set and upload
   - More in-depth statistical analysis of results
   - Algorithm comparison tool
 - Independent component analysis:
   - More extensive artifact removal
   - Automated the artifact identification process
-- Preprocessing:
+- Filtering:
   - Frequency sub-bands for the filter bank
-  - Automated artifact detection on the independent sources in ICA
 - Feature Extraction:
   - Time-frequency domain features
   - Covariance matrix as a feature